 Designing for Screen Reader Compatibility

-Screen readers do not read web content quite like human beings do.
-The voice sounds somewhat robotic and monotone.
-In addition, experienced users often like to speed up the reading rate to 300 words per minute or more, which is more than the inexperienced listener can easily understand.
-In fact, when many people hear a screen reader for the first time, at the normal rate of about 180 words per minute, they complain that it reads too quickly.
-It takes time to get used to a screen reader, but the interesting thing is that once users get used to it, they can race through content at speeds that can amaze sighted individuals.
+Screen readers read content differently from humans.
+The voice may sound somewhat robotic and monotone.
+Experienced users often like to speed up the reading rate to 300 words per minute or more—well beyond what an inexperienced listener can easily understand.
+It takes time to get used to a screen reader, but once users become accustomed to it, they can race through content at speeds that awe sighted individuals.

 Accommodating Differences Between Screen Readers

 All screen readers share similar functionality and capabilities.
 However, keyboard shortcuts, voices, and ways of calling out links, images, and so on, vary between them.
 Since users will be accustomed to their preferred screen reader’s conventions, these differences don’t typically impact coding practices.
 The key is to adhere to accessibility standards and generally-accepted accessibility techniques.

 - Screen readers pause for:

 - question marks